arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 Ever wanted to quickly find, extract or modify data coming from some JSON documents on the command line?
 JQ is the tool you’re looking for.
 In the previous part of this JQ and OpenAPI Series, we learned to invoke JQ and how to extract data from JSON documents using some of its many filters.
 Now we will discover how to build flexible and easily reusable JQ filters by creating functions and modules and also using command line arguments.<!--more--> We will continue working on OpenAPI files, at the end of this second part, we'll have built a multi-criteria OpenAPI search and some reusable filters, especially one that you'll be able to reuse anytime you'll have to deal with JQ command line parameters.

 {% include _postincludes/api-toolbox-jq-openapi.md %}

+# Get post's content

+All examples shown in this post are based on JQ 1.6 and OpenAPI 3.
+All examples can be copied using the <i class="fas fa-paste"></i> button and downloaded using the <i class="fas fa-file-code"></i> one on code snippets.
+All source code can be retrieved from the {% include link.md link=site.data.jq.links.jq_and_openapi_git target=site.data.jq.link_target %}.

+{% include git.md link=site.data.jq.links.jq_and_openapi_git branch="part-2" %}

 # Listing operations using functions and modules